 At the bottom of correspondence with SNH it reads that “if you remain dissatisfied with the outcome of the complaint review you may pursue this through the Scottish Public Services Ombudsman“.

 The purpose of an ombudsman is to investigate and point out problems caused by public bodies.
-This should therefore be a suitable organization to inform about the misconduct of Scottish Natural Heritage staff.
+This should therefore be a suitable organization to inform about misconduct by Scottish Natural Heritage staff.

 As such we presented our case to the ombudsman.
 We explained the rigged nature of the SNH investigation.
 Proof of this was supplied as well, including the PalAlba photograph as well as other compromising documents.